WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 # Exercise

 ***Due to time constraints, this step will not be run during the class.
-Instead, we will examine and discuss its outputs.***
+Instead, we will examine how to normalise and merge outputs from humann3 and discuss its outputs.***

 The next part will explain how to run HUMAnN on one sample.